osamax2009/OctoberApp/README.md

-# School Project for
+# School Project for acrchive student information

-for any project using Flutter dart Web
+for any project using Flutter dart Web and firebase as backend